wongchakman1308/ENGG1340_Course_Project_Group_91/README.md

 ## list of feature:
 ### 1. Random values of investigator statistics.
 The success rate of player's action and the occurrence rate of some special event will base on his/her investigator statistics.
 ### 2. PVP system.
-Some monsters may come out and the player need to fight them to advancing the plot.
+Some monsters may come out and the player needs to fight them to advancing the plot.